Vearn: In the game of chess, there is a move where the king and rook can be rearranged.

 During a fight between two characters A and B, this move allows the character A to switch with their partner.
 Sometimes leads to the partner tagging in with a Dynamic Entry.
 Alternatively, the move may force character B to switch with their partner.

 See also Tag Team, where an entire match revolves around characters fighting one-on-one, with them tagging in/out with their partners as needed.
 Compare Ninja Log, where a character switches places with an inanimate object.
 Contrast Stand Your Ground, where a character cannot be forced to switch out.
 See also Swap Fighter.

 - In Yu-Gi-Oh!, Yugi Mutou switches consciousnesses with Yami Yugi in this way, at least after little Yugi finds out about Yami.
 Whoever's soul is not using the body stays in the holding place in the brain.
 They tag in and out to switch.
 Their ability to do this comes in handy when fighting an opponent who can read their thoughts.

-- In Hunter × Hunter, this is the basis of Goreinu's abilities.
+- Hunter × Hunter: Goreinu's abilities can do this with Swap Teleportation.
 He can summon two gorillas, a black one and a white one, both of whom can move about on their own.
 Goreinu can instantly switch locations with the black gorilla; he can cause someone else to switch locations with the white one.

 - Luffy attempts this with Zoro, who is holding off Arlong.
-Unfortunately for the swordsman, Luffy's idea of a Switch Out Move involves sending Zoro (who, mind you, is heavily wounded by this point) flying backwards about 100 feet in the air.
+Unfortunately for the swordsman, Luffy's idea of an example of this trope involves sending Zoro (who, mind you, is heavily wounded by this point) flying backwards about 100 feet in the air.

 - Birdy the Mighty: Given that Tsutomu and Birdy share the same body, they can switch with each other whenever needed.